open-telemetry/opentelemetry-specification/specification/overview.md

 Additional term definitions can be found in the [glossary](glossary.md).

-## OpenTelemetry Client Architecture
+## OpenTelemetry Library Architecture

 ![Cross cutting concerns](../internal/img/architecture.png)

-At the highest architectural level, OpenTelemetry clients are organized into [**signals**](glossary.md#signals).
+At the highest architectural level, OpenTelemetry libraries are organized into [**signals**](glossary.md#signals).
 Each signal provides a specialized form of observability.
 For example, tracing, metrics, and baggage are three separate signals.
 Signals share a common subsystem – **context propagation** – but they function independently from each other.

 Each signal provides a mechanism for software to describe itself.
 A codebase, such as web framework or a database client, takes a dependency on various signals in order to describe itself.
 OpenTelemetry instrumentation code can then be mixed into the other code within that codebase.
 This makes OpenTelemetry a **cross-cutting concern** - a piece of software which is mixed into many other pieces of software in order to provide value.
 Cross-cutting concerns, by their very nature, violate a core design principle – separation of concerns.
-As a result, OpenTelemetry client design requires extra care and attention to avoid creating issues for the codebases which depend upon these cross-cutting APIs.
+As a result, OpenTelemetry library design requires extra care and attention to avoid creating issues for the codebases which depend upon these cross-cutting APIs.

-OpenTelemetry clients are designed to separate the portion of each signal which must be imported as cross-cutting concerns from the portions which can be managed independently.
-OpenTelemetry clients are also designed to be an extensible framework.
+OpenTelemetry libraries are designed to separate the portion of each signal which must be imported as cross-cutting concerns from the portions which can be managed independently.
+OpenTelemetry libraries are also designed to be an extensible framework.
 To accomplish these goals, each signal consists of four types of packages: API, SDK, Semantic Conventions, and Contrib.

 ### API

 API packages consist of the cross-cutting public interfaces used for instrumentation.
-Any portion of an OpenTelemetry client which is imported into third-party libraries and application code is considered part of the API.
+Any portion of an OpenTelemetry libraries which is imported into third-party libraries and application code is considered part of the API.

 ### SDK